 Photon is an elementary particle while quantum is a discrete packet with energy stored in it.
 Photon and quantum are two very important concepts in modern physics.
 Furthermore, these concepts are useful widely in fields such as quantum physics, quantum chemistry, electromagnetic theory, optics, particle physics, etc. These concepts are also important in many real-world applications such as LASERs, high-resolution microscopy, measurements of molecular distances, quantum cryptography, and photochemistry.

-What is a Photon?
+What is Photon?

-What is a Quantum?
+What is Quantum?

-The term quantum comes from the Latin ‘quantus’ for ‘how much’.
-A quantum is considered to be ‘a discrete packet’ with energy stored in them.
-Energy of matter is not continuous.
-That means, the transfer of any quantity of energy is not possible.
-Scientists have discovered that energy is quantized and can only be transferred in discrete units (or packets) of size hf.
-Each of the packets of energy as ‘a quantum’.
+The term quantum comes from the Latin ‘quantus’ meaning ‘how much’.
+A quantum is ‘a discrete packet’ with energy stored in it.
+The energy of matter is not continuous.
+That means the transfer of any quantity of energy is not possible.
+Scientists discovered that energy is quantized and it transfers in discrete units (or packets) of size hf.
+We call each of the packets of energy as ‘a quantum’.

-What is the difference between Photon and Quantum?
+What is the Difference Between Photon and Quantum?